 The Whidbey Camano Land Trust will be responsible for all project deliverables, which includes acquisition of two tideland parcels totaling approximately 83 acres.

-Fall 2017: Due diligence, including environmental assessment, title review, surveyor review of legal descriptions, purchase and sale agreement.
+Fall 2017: Due diligence, including in-house environmental assessment, title review, surveyor review of legal descriptions, purchase and sale agreement.

 December 2017: Acquire 83 acres of tidelands in fee.